autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-a-diff-drive-vehicle.md

 !!! warning

-    - If the wheel_base value is too small then the vehicle may behave unexpectedly.
-For example, the vehicle may drive beyond the bounds of a calculated path.
+    - If wheel_base is set too large, the vehicle's range of motion will be restricted.
+The reason being that Autoware's Planning module will calculate an overly conservative trajectory based on the assumed vehicle length.
     - Conversely, if `wheel_base` is too large, the vehicle's motion may be restricted.

 ## 3. Known issues